samlynndavis/Bodiless-JS-Chris/packages/vital-editors/doc/RichText.md

 ### Usage of the Vital Rich Text Editor

 What's shown in the following example can be applied to any Slot.
+There are other available Editor Tokens, see next section.

 ```js
 import { vitalRichText, RichTextClean } from '@bodiless/vital-editors';